jina-ai/jina/docs/how-to/kubernetes.md

 Jina natively supports deploying your Flow and Executors into Kubernetes.

+A `Flow` is composed of `Executors` which run Python code defined to operate on `DocumentArray`.
+These `Executors` will live in different runtimes depending on how you want to deploy your Flow.

+When deployed in `Kubernetes`, this `Executors` will be run inside `Kubernetes Pods` as containers and their lifetime will be handled by Kubernetes.

 ## Preliminaries

 Please first set up a `Kubernetes` cluster and configure the cluster access locally.